deliciousbrains/wp-auto-login/README.md

 It requires the [deliciousbrains/wp-migration](https://github.com/deliciousbrains/wp-migrations) package and so the site will need to be set up to run `wp dbi migrate` as a last stage build step in your deployment process.

+You should also run `wp dbi migrate` after updating the package to make sure you have up to date database tables.

 It automatically purges expired keys from the database daily, and there are WP-CLI commands to:

 1. Manually purge expired keys